kontainapp/km/README.md

 * The majority of formatting is handled by Visual Studio Code.
   * We use clang-format forcing to be compliant with tabs and the likes.
   * KM workspace has "Format on Save" turned on, please do not turn it off in your User settings.
+  * If you edit the source using other tools, please make sure to use `clang-format -i `*`filename`*. it will format the *`filename`* in place using the same presets as Visual Studio Code.
+You'll need to install it: `sudo dnf install clang.x86_64`
 * Generally, we pay attention to the code being easy to read.
 Give short (but meaningful) names to all, do not save on comments, and try to stay within the look and feel of the other code.
 * Single line comments are `//` , multiple lines `/* ... */`
 * We use km_underscore_notation for vars and functions.
 * Never use single lines `if (cond) do_something`. *Always* use `{}` - i.e.
 ```
 if (cond) {
    do something;